-I'm in my late 60's going on 18.
+I'm in my early 70's going on 18.
 I'm a retired Process Engineer from an electronics manufacturing service provider.
 My Father, a WWII vet, instilled in me a love for all things with wings and I started building models around the age of ten, with a lot of help from Dad at first.
 Back then Aurora, Hawk, Lindberg, Monogram and Revell were the main stream kit providers and kits with raised lines where the markings went were not uncommon.

 I continued building aircraft kits up until about the time that I got married in 1978, then stopped cold turkey.
 I eventually packed up all my completed models and my stash, figuring I'd get back to it eventually.
 I never really stopped collecting and would continue to add to my stash when I would find something I thought would be cool to build.